pgRouting/pgrouting/doc/categories/spanningTree-family.rst

     Alike 3.0 License: https://creativecommons.org/licenses/by-sa/3.0/
    ****************************************************************************

+.. index:: Spanning Tree Category

 |

-.. index:: Spanning Tree Category

 Spanning Tree - Category
 ===============================================================================

-.. index from here
+.. official-start

 * :doc:`kruskal-family`
 * :doc:`prim-family`

-.. index to here
+.. official-end

 A spanning tree of an undirected graph is a tree that includes all the vertices of G with the minimum possible number of edges.